AlmasB/CI517/tutorials.md

 #### Tutorial 1

-Note: take breaks at regular intervals between tasks and talk to your peers (on Teams).
+Note: take breaks at regular intervals between tasks and talk to your peers (in-person or on Teams).

 1. Think about / choose your game engine aspect.
 (15 mins)
-1. Discuss with your peer (on Teams) the game engine aspect you would like to build.
+1. Discuss with your peer (in-person or on Teams) the game engine aspect you would like to build.
 (15 mins)
 1. On your own (refine) your ideas.
 (20 mins)
 1. Background research (see what you can find online about your aspect.
 (15 mins)
 1. Make notes about your research and thoughts into a document and leave this until next week.
 (20 mins)